-Risks Associated with Management of Growth.
-To achieve their projected revenues and other targeted operating results, the Portfolio Companies may be required to rapidly implement and improve operational, financial and management control systems on a timely basis, together with maintaining effective cost controls, and any failure to do so would have a material adverse effect on their business, financial condition and results of operations.
-The success of their growth plans will depend in part upon their ability to continue to attract, retain and motivate key personnel.
-Failure to make the required expansions and upgrades could have a material adverse effect on their business, financial condition, results of operations and relationships with their corporate partners.
+Risks Associated with Management of Business Plans.
+To achieve their business plans, objectives, including projected revenues and other targeted operating results, the Portfolio Companies may be required to rapidly implement and improve operational, financial and management control systems on a timely basis, together with maintaining effective cost controls, and any failure to do so would have a material adverse effect on their business, financial condition and results of operations.
+The success of their plans will depend in part upon their ability to continue to attract, retain and motivate key personnel.
+Failure to make any required expansions and upgrades could have a material adverse effect on their business, financial condition, results of operations and relationships with their corporate partners and counterparties.
 The results of operations for the companies will also be adversely affected if revenues do not increase sufficiently to compensate for the increase in operating expenses resulting from any expansion and there can be no assurance that any expansion will be profitable or will not adversely affect their results of operations.